 Five ways to minimize network downtime for your business

 It’s not just system admins and IT managers that start to panic when they hear the word “downtime”.
-The whole business is scared of it, from staff who are in the middle of a sales call, contact center staff accessing customer databases or accountants crunching the numbers on how much downtime costs per minute (it’s around $5,000 depending on the business size).
+The whole business is scared of it, from staff who are in the middle of a sales call, contact center staff accessing customer databases or accountants crunching the numbers on how much downtime costs per minute (it’s around $9,000 depending on the business size, according to Ponemon Institute).